department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/00_word-list.md

 ### V

 VA: Don't use "the" before VA when it's used as a noun.
 However, when VA serves as an adjective, use the article where appropriate.
-See the entry "Department of Veterans Affairs" for full guidance.
+Go to the entry "Department of Veterans Affairs" for full guidance.

 - As a noun: VA announced today that...
 - As a noun phrase ("VA facilities"): Some VA facilities in Texas are affected by Hurricane Florida.